arpitbbhayani/articles/blogs/fractional-cascading.md

 ## Time and space complexity
 In Fractional Cascading, we perform binary search once on auxiliary list `M(0)` and then make `k` constant comparisions for each of the subsequent levels; hence the time complexity is `O(k + log(n))`.

-Fractional cascading also requires space to hold auxiliary list which amounts to `O(kn)` since the position tuple requires a constant 2 items and is independent of `k`.
+In Fractional cascading, the auxiliary lists contains less then twice the number of elements from original list.
+The space required is thus less then twice the original list and each position tuple is also a constant 2 item tuple, we say that the space complexity is `O(kn)`.

 Thus Fractional Cascading has time complexity very close to the k-binary searches approach with a very low space complexity as compared to  unified binary searches approach; thus giving us the best of both worlds.

-## The more interesting part

-### Why does we need to only check for the element and one before?
-Since we take every other number from the list.
-This means the number was either 1st or second.

-### Instead of doing it for alternate and not all?
-If we do it for all, it becomes the nurmal search.
-Hence the name "Fractional" cascading.

-### What if we do one in three
-We can limit the number fo elements promoted to higher level.
-But in that that we need to compare with last `r` numbers prior to the matched value.

 ## Fractional Cascading in real world

-Fractional cascading is used in databases, especially, relational databases to speedup the lookups in B-Trees.
-It is used in geometric data structures to find out.
+Fractional Cascading is used in FD-Trees which are used in databases to address asymmetry of read-write speeds in tree indexing on the flash disk.
+Fractional cascading is typically used in [range search](https://en.wikipedia.org/wiki/Range_searching) data structures like [Segment Trees](https://en.wikipedia.org/wiki/Segment_tree) to speed up lookups and filters.

 # References
  - [Fractional Cascading - Wikipedia](https://en.wikipedia.org/wiki/Fractional_cascading)